hashicorp/consul/website/source/docs/agent/telemetry.html.markdown

 In general, the telemetry information is used for debugging or otherwise getting a better view into what Consul is doing.

+Additionally, if the `-statsite` [option](/docs/agent/options.html) is provided, then the telemetry information will be streamed to a [statsite](github.com/armon/statsite) server where it can be aggregate and flushed to Graphite or any other metrics store.

 Below is an example output:

 ```